SMOLKEYS/mindustry-java-template/README.md

 # Mindustry Java Template

-A fork of the base Mindustry Java Mod Template with some personal tweaks.
+A Mindustry Java mod template.

 - Kotlin build-script and settings configuration script
-- Utilizes Zelaux's manual repository for Mindustry and Arc sources
+- Utilizes different maven repositories for Mindustry and Arc sources
 - Comes with GlennFolker's EntityAnno downgrader, enabling syntax from later Java versions
 - Build-script comes with copy tasks for PC and Android for quickloading